FroeMic/TUM-IN-Protein-Prediction-1/lectures/17-secondary-structure-prediction-2.md

 ##### 1st Generation Secondary Structure Prediction

 💡 **Idea:** Build a frequency table over all amino acids, how often they occur in the secondary structure states based on the proteins where the structure is known.

-* Important: Bias reduction, to make the set table representative for future.
+**Important:** Bias reduction, to make the set table representative for future.
 Remove all proteins in comparative modeling range.

+**Question:** Where do we get the secondary structures from?

+> From the DSSP, which defines 8 states in total based on H-bond patterns.